← Return to Blog

 Former Seven Corners blogger Luke Armstrong once wrote, “When I worked for a Guatemala-based charity that hosted 500 annual homebuilders, many of those international volunteers arrived with the same guilt-glazed question: ‘Instead of spending $1,000 to fly across the world to build a house, why not pay someone locally to build more than one house with the money saved from my group's airfare?’"

 Other travelers are wondering if their short-term efforts aren’t too short.
 For example, you might help to build a school, but can the community afford to pay teachers after you leave?
-You might provide medical care for sick children, but if the community doesn’t have adequate sewage and sanitation systems, won’t people just keep getting sick?
+You might provide medical care for sick children, but if the community doesn’t have adequate sewage and sanitation systems, shouldn't you also try to tackle that problem as well?

 These are disheartening questions that leave many wondering about voluntourism’s negative effects.
 Don’t be discouraged.